 How to Get to Mt.
 Tanematsu Park

-- From Mizushima Rinkai Railway (水島臨海鉄道) to Mizushima Station (水島駅), it is a 20 mins drive
+- From Mizushima Rinkai Railway (水島臨海鉄道) to Mizushima Station (水島駅), it is a 20-minute drive.

-- From JR Kurashiki Station (倉敷駅) or JR Chayamachi Station (茶屋町駅), it is a 30 mins drive
+- From JR Kurashiki Station (倉敷駅) or JR Chayamachi Station (茶屋町駅), it is a 30-minute drive.

-- The bus services that stop at the closest bus stop – Koshinden-Minami (古新田南) that only departs from JR Kojima Station (児島駅) between 7 and 8 in the morning and from JR Kurashiki Station (倉敷駅) between 4 and 6 in the late afternoon.
-From the bus stop, it will be another 30 mins hike to the park
+- The bus services that stop at the closest bus stop – Koshinden-Minami (古新田南) only depart from JR Kojima Station (児島駅) between 7 and 8 am and from JR Kurashiki Station (倉敷駅) between 4 and 6 pm.
+From the bus stop, it will be another 30-minute hike to the park

 Entūji Temple (円通寺)

 Entūji is a temple that was built more than 1,200 years ago.
-It is well known as the temple that Ryōkan – one of the top monks in the Edo period (1603 – 1867), was trained at.
+It is well known as the temple at which Ryōkan (良寛), one of the top monks in the Edo period (1603 – 1867), was trained.
 It is also the 7th temple of the Chūgoku 33 Kannon Pilgrimage.

-With the temple located on top of a hill, the whole hill is known as the Entūji Park.
-The park not only provides its visitors with a wide view of the Seto Inland Sea but also the scenery of colourful flowers in spring and summer as well as beautiful foliage in autumn!
+With the temple located on top of a hill, the whole hill is known as Entūji Park.
+The park provides visitors with a wide view of the Seto Inland Sea, colorful flowers in spring and summer, and beautiful foliage in autumn!

 As one of the popular cherry blossom spots in the city, from late March to early April, the park will be relatively more crowded.
 And on the second Sunday of April, Ryōkan Chakai (良寛茶会) is held at the temple for visitors to experience the elegance of the Japanese tea ceremony (*´ω｀).

-Other flowers such as Azalea will be blooming from mid-April to mid-May followed by pink lotus flowers blossoming in early summer.
+Other flowers, such as Azalea, will bloom from mid-April to mid-May, followed by pink lotus blossoming in early summer.

 How to Get to Entūji Temple

-From Shin-Kurashiki Station (新倉敷駅), take bus services operating by Ryobi Bus (両備バス) and get off at either Tamashimachūō-Chō (玉島中央町) or Inari-Machi (稲荷町).
-From the bus stop, it will be 20 mins hiking up the hill before you get to the temple.
+From Shin-Kurashiki Station (新倉敷駅), take bus services operating by Ryobi Bus (両備バス) and get off at Tamashimachūō-Chō (玉島中央町).
+From the bus stop, it will be 20 minutes of hiking up the hill before you get to the temple.